EmanuelCaires/MYCOOKBOOK/README.md

 ## Deployment
 - The repository was deployed to Heroku for hosting and accessibility.
+- Now the website is now live on https://emanuelcaires.github.io/mycookbook/

 - Changes can be made and deployed by following simple steps outlined in the README.

 ## Tech Stacks

 ### Languages
-- HTML
-- CSS
+- Frontend: HTML, CSS
-- Python
-- Flask
+- Backend: Python, Flask
-- MongoDB
+- Database: MongoDB

 ### Tools
 - Gitpod: Integrated development environment for coding.
 - Balsamic: Wireframing tool for designing user interfaces.
 - W3C HTML Validation Service: Validates HTML code for compliance.
 - W3C CSS Validation Service: Validates CSS code for compliance.
-- materializecss: Front-end and back-end framework for responsive design.
+- materialize css: Front-end and back-end framework for responsive design.
 - Google Fonts: Provides a wide range of fonts for typography.

 ## Credits